 This was easily one of our favorite memories and things to do here in Würzburg, Germany.
 Sipping on the delicious wine among everyone casually hanging out with their wine glasses was one of those moments where you just take it all in and live in the moment.
 A photo just doesn’t do this experience any justice, you will have to try it for yourself to see what we mean.

-Another highlight and thing to see in Würzburg, Germany is Fortress Marienberg on the hill overlooking the city on the other side of Old Main Bridge.
+Another historic highlight of Germany and thing to see in Würzburg, Germany is Fortress Marienberg on the hill overlooking the city on the other side of Old Main Bridge.
 Towering above the city is the original castle for the prince-bishops and served as this for over several centuries.

 However, the history goes much deeper than that, dating back to 704 AD this is where the first church in the city was placed.
 By the 13th century, there were walls built around the church becoming a fortress.